Shintarou5684/hanahuda/PROJECT_SNAPSHOT.md

 local function shouldLog(tag, level)
-	if level < state.level then return false end if state.enabledTags then
+	if level < state.level then return false end if state.enabledTags and not state.enabledTags[tag] then
-		if not state.enabledTags[tag] then return false end end
+		return false
+	end
-	if state.disabledTags and state.disabledTags[tag] then return false end return true end
+	if state.disabledTags and state.disabledTags[tag] then
+		return false
+	end
+	return true
+end